Botler-Dev/Botler/docs/Development/Run-Botler.md

 yarn docker:dev up --detach --build
 ```

-This command script calls `docker-compose` with the correct compose files which set the Postgres password to `botler` by default.
+This command script calls `docker-compose` with the correct compose files which set the PostgreSQL password to `botler` by default.

 !!! info "Parameter Meanings"
     - `--detach` will run the containers in the background and is optional.
 To inspect them use Docker Desktop or the Docker CLI.